 Overnight absence from Oxford during Full Term is normally permitted under the following circumstances.
 Oxford Terms are intensive and repeated absences can cause students to fall behind in academic study and so are not recommended.
 In addition, most undergraduates live in College accommodation and, in the unlikely event of an emergency, it is important for safety reasons to identify those students who are present on main site or one of the annexes.
 The University also requires students to keep residence for a set number of weeks each term in order to be awarded a degree (University Student Handbook, section 5.1).
 Nevertheless, the College recognises that some family homes are located further from Oxford than others and that for a variety of reasons undergraduates may wish to be absent for short periods.
-Provided that your academic obligations are not affected (section B.4), students may be absent for up to two successive nights and/or up to five nights in total during any Term.
-Normally students do not need to seek formal permission for absences within these parameters but for 2021-22, until the Dean relaxes the requirement, students must request permission for any absences involving travel beyond Oxford in order to maintain public health.
+Provided that your academic obligations are not affected (section B.4), students may be absent during weekends and for up to two successive weekday nights and/or up to five weekday nights in total during any Term.
 To ensure compliance with University regulations, permission from the Senior Tutor must also be obtained for participation in any sports tours, competitions or training activities that involve overseas travel during Full Term or the Thursday and Friday immediately preceding Full term.
 If resident in College accommodation, students should notify either the Porters or the Accommodation Manager before departing (notification may be sent by email).
 Permission is needed for longer absences.
 To obtain permission, it is necessary to apply to the Senior Tutor and the approval of the Subject Tutors is again normally required.
 Absence from College will not be accepted as an excuse for failure to meet your academic requirements.
 See also B.4.4 for permission to reschedule College Collections.